CiscoDevNet/devnet-dev-vms/README.md

 Welcome to the Development VMs for DevNet technologies project.

+The default username/password for the DevNet Dev VMs is "cisco-devnet/CISCO-DEVNET".

 This project contains a variety of build scripts and Vagrant files for creating Vagrant boxes.
 Pre-built OVAs for those boxes are available for download from DevNet as described in this community: